Pascale Petit's Tiger Girl reviews, interviews & poem features

 'Tiger Girl is published by Bloodaxe.
 It pushes deep into the wilder places of the forest and the human heart.
 It shimmers with the colours of bee-eaters and flycatchers and rages at the darker regions of environmental expoloitation and cruelty...
 Pascale Petit, shortlisted for the alarming, mythic, beautiful Tiger Girl.' - Alexandra Harris, Chair of Judges, Forward Prize for Best Collection 2020

-Pascale Petit's eighth collection Tiger Girl, published by Bloodaxe on 3 September 2020, was shortlisted for the Forward Prize for Best Collection 2020.
-Earlier this year, Pascale won the 2020 Keats-Shelley Poetry Prize for a poem from Tiger Girl.
+Pascale Petit's eighth collection Tiger Girl, published by Bloodaxe on 3 September 2020, was shortlisted for the Forward Prize for Best Collection 2020 and the English language poetry category of Wales Book of the Year 2021.
+She won the 2020 Keats-Shelley Poetry Prize for a poem from Tiger Girl.
 Her seventh collection Mama Amazonica won the RSL Ondaatje Prize 2018, the first poetry title to win that award, and the inaugural Laurel Prize 2020.

 Bookanista featured three poems from the collection to mark publication day on 3 September 2020.
 Read here.
 The poems are ‘Green Bee-eater’, ‘Prize Photograph’ and ‘#ExctinctionRebellion’.